averyclou/working-draft-economic-detector/notebooks/README.md

 ## How to Use

+1. **Start with data collection**: Run `00_data_collection.ipynb` first to fetch all required data sources
-1. Start by running the notebooks in order (01 → 05)
+2. **Follow the sequence**: Run notebooks in order (00 → 05) as each builds on the previous ones
-2. Each notebook builds on the previous ones, so it's important to follow the sequence
-3. Use the `notebook_utils.py` module for common functionality
+3. **Use utility functions**: Leverage the `notebook_utils.py` module for common functionality
-4. For custom analysis, import specific functions from the `econ_downturn` package
+4. **Custom analysis**: Import specific functions from the `econ_downturn` package for custom analysis

+## Data Collection (Notebook 00)

+The data collection notebook handles all data gathering tasks:

+- **FRED Economic Indicators**: GDP, unemployment, CPI, federal funds rate, yield curve, and other key economic metrics
+- **NBER Recession Data**: Official recession dates and indicators from the National Bureau of Economic Research
+- **University of Michigan Sentiment**: Consumer sentiment, expectations, and inflation expectations
+- **Conference Board Data**: Consumer confidence index
+- **Business Sentiment**: ISM PMI, NFIB optimism, CEO confidence, Philadelphia Fed survey
+- **Data Integration**: Combines all sources into a comprehensive dataset ready for analysis

+**Data Cutoff**: May 2024 - All data collection is limited to this date to ensure consistency across all indicators.

 ## Utility Functions